ponylang/main.actor.archived/.ci-dockerfiles/README.md

 # Run image to test

-Will get you a bash shell in the image to try cloning Pony into where you can test a build to make sure everything will work before pushing:
+Will get you a bash shell in the image to try cloning main.actor into where you can test a build to make sure everything will work before pushing.
+This really is useful when trying to craft a new container for use by our

 ```bash
 docker run --name main-actor-ci --rm -i -t ponylang/main.actor-ci:standard bash